menu

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 17.44 minutes getting to work every day.

-Being a small city, Miami does not have a public transit system used by locals to get to and from work.
+Miami is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics